misachi/allocator/README.md

 # Allocator
 Custom dynamic memory allocator using the segragated fit mechanism

-Built this as part of [SiKV](https://github.com/misachi/SiKV), that I am also working on, but felt the need to have it separate to work on it independently -- as I add more features in the future
+Built this as part of [SiKV](https://github.com/misachi/SiKV), that I am also working on, but I felt the need to have it on a separate repo to work on it independently -- as I add more features in the future

 # Installation
 ```